titoirfan/titoirfan.github.io/docs/projects/index.md

     ---

-    *A telepresence robot that is designed to represent the user.
-The robot can be controlled via the internet, and will stream the user's face and voice.*
+    *A telepresence robot that is designed to represent its user.
+The robot can be controlled via the internet, and will stream its user's face and voice.*

 </div>